Anwarulh007/Growfinix-Tech/README.md

 # Growfinix-Tech
-Internship tasks and projects completed during the Growfinix Data Science Internship, including code implementations, documentation, and project reports.
+This repository contains all the tasks, assignments, and projects completed as part of the Growfinix Data Science Internship Program.
+It showcases practical applications of data science techniques, collaborative learning, and GitHub-based project management.